Mark B. Lewandoski, Ph.D.

 Cancer and Developmental Biology Laboratory

-We strive to understand how cellular signaling controls embryonic development.
-With this effort, we contribute to a body of knowledge that is necessary to understand how aberrant or deregulated molecular signals cause disease, including cancer.
-Our entry into work is a focus in Fibroblast Growth Factors (FGFs), a major signaling family that governs arguably some aspect of every cellular behavior during normal development and is increasingly important in cancer therapies as our knowledge of its role in oncogenesis expands.
-In particular, the FGFs we study play important roles in human breast cancer and prostate cancer.
+We strive to understand how cellular signaling controls embryonic development in the mouse.
+With this effort, we contribute to a body of knowledge that is necessary to understand how aberrant or disregulated molecular signals cause disease, including cancer.
+Our entry into such work is a focus on Fibroblast Growth Factors (FGFs), a major signaling family that arguably governs some aspect of every cellular behavior during normal development.
+FGF signaling is increasingly important in cancer therapies as our knowledge of its role in oncogenesis expands.
 Also, it is clear that complex crosstalk between different pathways regulates both normal and abnormal biology.
-Therefore, our analysis of genetic crosstalk between FGFs, WNTs and BMPs in development, may potentially reveal insights into similar interactions during cancer.
+Therefore, our analysis of genetic crosstalk between FGF signaling and other molecular pathways, such as WNT and BMP signaling during development, may potentially reveal insights into similar interactions during cancer.

 Related Scientific Focus Areas

 This page was last updated on Thursday, November 2, 2023